 A supportive environment full of people who can help you is key.
-There is an old African proverb which states, ‘if you want to go fast, go alone.
-If you want to go far, go together’.
-A recent study on mental effort or excursion, found that is in contagious.
+There is a famous saying which states that "if you want to go fast, go alone.
+If you want to go far, go together".
+A recent study on mental effort or excursion found that is in contagious.
 This study found that when conducting separate computer tasks, but in pairs, individuals performed better when both partners had to give the same level of mental effort (aka same task difficulty) than when the individual was the only one with a more difficult task.
 So if you want to work hard, and work well, try and surround yourself with people who do exactly that.

 These five tips and strategies don’t guarantee that your New Year’s resolutions will be kept.
 Behaviour change is hard.
 Really hard.
 There is a big gap to bridge between intention and action.

 Bu by being psychologically smart (that is, by maintaining motivation), maximising self-control, looking after yourself, weaving new behaviours into daily habits and having good social support, you give yourself the best chance possible.